nxt-insurance/nxt_support/README.md

 ['andy', 'andy'].crystalize # => 'andy'
 ```

-Note that it refines the class `Array` instead of the module `Enumerable`.
+Note that for Ruby versions < 3.0 it only refines the class `Array` instead of the module `Enumerable`.

 #### NxtSupport::BirthDate